 Members of Group D became fast friends, and it shows in this group photo!

-camp always includes fun and games
+camp always includes fun and games along the way

 There were some entertaining games yielding prizes that were sprinkled in as part of warm-ups.
 One of our contests involved cartwheels for speed across the floor.
 The teams were set as "Those Who Live In an Area Where the Snow Sucks" versus not.
 The snow dwellers ended up winning - likely from the extra strength and endurance developed shoveling!